carmineolivo/jquery.brightcove-video/README.md

-Brightcove Video
+﻿Brightcove Video
 ==================================================

 jQuery Plugin
 --------------------------------------

-Helps you create custom dynamic solutions that work with the Brightcove Video platform.
+Helps you to create custom dynamic solutions that work with the Brightcove Video platform.

 The Smart Player technology detects if the device supports Flash, then the player loads in Flash mode, or supports HTML5, then the player loads in HTML5 mode (for Apple iOS and Android OS devices).